jaakkopee/neuronSeq/README.md

 I use neuronSeq in mac os x.
-To do this in this environment, you need the Jack Audio Connection Kit, or other a program that can pass MIDI events to a MIDI-eating piece of hard or software.
+To do this in this environment, you need the Jack Audio Connection Kit, or other program that can pass MIDI events to a MIDI-eating piece of hard or software.
 I send NNote output to Ableton Live via Jack but data can be sent to any MIDI-capable piece of equipment, also hardware synthesizers and drum machines.